The answer comes instantly, without a shred of hesitation.

 However, it seems I made a mistake, and approaching him wasn’t the right thing to do at the moment.

-When the very tips of my fingers are about to touch his body, he suddenly flinches heavily and finally seems to notice my presence on the roof, along with that of the other devils who followed after me.
+When my hand lands on his shoulder, he suddenly flinches heavily and finally seems to notice my presence on the rooftop, along with that of the other devils who followed after me.
 A burning glare turns in my direction, and all of a sudden, the tree roots flailing ineffectually around the flying devil stop.

 And then, they turn to me.